DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 ```
 <img src = "https://user-images.githubusercontent.com/39016197/84956493-8e877580-b0b6-11ea-9260-a684664577c0.png" width = 410 height = 270>

 Now, 19.2% doesn't exactly scream "fixed!" to me.
-The plot also had overlapping data, which makes sense to me since I don't think there is a perfect way to differeniate wins and losses based on goals and shots alone.
+The plot also has overlapping data, which makes sense to me since I don't think there is a perfect way to differeniate wins and losses based on goals and shots alone.
 But surprisingly enough, the K-means analysis did a much better job of sorting the Wins and Losses out:
 ```
 table(dt$Result, km$cluster)